 Line trimmers

 Want perfectly trimmed lawn edges or need to mow down sections of grass?
-A line trimmer (also known as a weed eater or strimmer) is a great help when it comes to tidying up your backyard.
+A line trimmer (also known as a weed eater or strimmer) is a great help when it comes to tidying your yard.

 -